Original air date: 2/3/2001 (produced in 2000)

 - Screw This, I'm Outta Here!: After revealing to be alive after all, Bubble Buddy calmly and gently breaks the news to SpongeBob that he has to go because he angered the townspeople.

 - Shaming the Mob: SpongeBob implores the mob trying to pop Bubble Buddy to spare him, reminding them of their own Companion Cubes.
-They still want to pop Bubble Buddy afterwards.
+After a moment of consideration, they still want to pop Bubble Buddy afterward.

 - Special Guest: Legendary surfer Corky Carroll as Grubby Grouper.